 As they sat near the Granolith's glowing base, Ava's small hands caressed Zan’s face and brow, willing the strain and discomfort from him.
 A soft blue glow followed the path of her hands and Zan felt himself relax as their bond solidified and the Granolith's power merged with theirs.
 Taking deep breaths to release the tension from his body, the sweet smell of Ava's hair filled his senses.
 Without asking, she always knew what he needed.

-Yes, he heard her soft voice in his mind, I know because I feel you.
+he heard her soft voice in his mind, I know because I feel you.

-As I feel you, my love, he answered.
+As I feel you, my love,

 Ava spoke aloud, "There are difficult times coming, especially for Vilondra.
 She truly loves Khivar."